Manganese, along with iron and the hard water minerals magnesium and calcium are commonly found in Ipswich water.

 Higher risks for children

 Some of the affects of these contaminants include corrosion and scaling inside pipes, major staining throughout the home’s showers, bathtubs, and sinks and destruction of hot water heaters way ahead of their useful life.
 Without water softening, hard water scale can also build-up inside hot water heaters insulating the temperature sensor inside the tank causing them to work much harder to bring the temperature up to the set level.
 This will reduce the useful life of your hot water heater and require early replacement.
-Hydrogen Sulfide is evidenced typically by a rotten egg smell in your water.
-This may also be caused by high Manganese levels in the water as well.
-This problem is easily correctable with a water filtration system design specifically for this purpose.
 For those using their well water for outside lawn irrigation, iron and manganese can cause major staining of outside walkways, house siding and anyplace the water touches.
-See the link at http://h2ocare.com/lawn-irrigation/
+See the link at http://lawn-irrigation/.